 |Your period is supposed to come 14-16 days after ovulation|

 |Food cravings||1-2 months after conception|

 |Fetal movements||18-20+ weeks|

 Small amounts of hCG enter the blood stream several days after implantation, about 8-10 days after ovulation and before a missed period.
-Thus, typical pregnancy symptoms typically do not appear until the hCG has reached sufficient levels which is about 1-2 weeks after you miss your period (3-4 weeks after ovulation, or 2-3 weeks after implantation), at a time when the hCG has risen enough.
-That is usually when you develop typical 2WW symptoms.
-While typical pregnancy symptoms may indicate that a woman is pregnant, nothing will really confirm a pregnancy except a positive pregnancy test.
+Therefore, pregnancy symptoms do not typically appear until the hCG has reached sufficient levels, about 1-2 weeks after you miss your period (3-4 weeks after ovulation, or 2-3 weeks after implantation).
+Though pregnancy symptoms may suggest that a woman is pregnant, a positive pregnancy test is needed to confirm a pregnancy.

 Read more about the day-to-day appearance of pregnancy symptoms on the Pregnancy Symptoms Timeline Page.